n1cfury/takinacissp/domain3.md

 - Class C: Electircal.
 Treatable with Halon/CO2
 - Class D: Metals.
 Treatable with Dry Powder

-### Sprinkler Systems
+### Fire Suppresion Systems
-- Wet Pipe
+- Wet Pipe: Contains water that discharges immediately when triggered aka closed head system
-- Dry Pipe
+- Dry Pipe: Contains compressed air.
+Once triggered, air escapes, which opens a water valve, then discharges water
-- Deluge
+- Deluge: Another form of dry pipe that uses larger pipes, thus a lot more water.
+Probably not good for environments containing electronics.
-- Preaction
+- Preaction: A combination of dry/wet pipe.
+Water is released once sprinkler head activation triggers are melted by sufficient heat.
+Most appropriate for environments with computers and humans.

 ## Useful Links

 - [Back to the YouTube Video]()